 Wood Shakes or Shingles:

 These are expensive but attractive shingles.
 They have great sturdiness but are not a decent choice in regions where there’s danger of fire.

 Long the foremost predominant image in Southern California and Florida, the supposed Spanish-style red roof continues to be common but is being gradually replaced by metal and other roofing materials that mimic this style.
-Different roofing materials are currently obtainable which meet ceramic tiles fire resistant ability and are often lighter and place much less stress on the building.
-This kind of shingle is termed the half-barrel because of its primarily a cylinder cut in half length-wise, roughly sixteen inches long.
+Different roofing materials are currently obtainable which meet ceramic tile’s fire resistance but are often lighter and place much less stress on the building.
+This kind of shingle is termed the half-barrel because it’s primarily a cylinder cut in half lengthwise, roughly sixteen inches long.

-These artificial tiles made of recycled materials, including rubber, are gaining in widespread usage.
-They closely match slate and different sorts of stone tile, but are a lot lighter and less prone to damage.
+These artificial tiles made of recycled materials, including rubber, are gaining widespread usage.
+They closely match slate and different sorts of stone tile but are a lot lighter and less prone to damage.